mattions/neuronvisio/docs/gettingstarted.rst

     # Saving the vectors
     manager.store_in_db(filename)

-If you run a lot of simulation you want maybe to run the same script but without rewriting the same results.
+If you run a lot of simulations you want maybe to run the same script but without rewriting the same results.
 Manager has a nice method to help you called create_new_dir::

-    saving_dir = manager.create_new_dir() # Create a New dir per Simulation, ordered by Day.
+    saving_dir = manager.create_new_dir() # Create a new dir per Simulation, ordered by Day.
     db_name = 'storage.sqlite'
     filename = os.path.join(saving_dir, db_name)
     # Saving the vectors
     manager.store_in_db(filename)

-That's all.

 Loading a previous simulation
 -----------------------------